Nur-Sultan Masterplan 2030

 Having won an international design competition in 2018, Space Syntax led an international, multi-disciplinary design team to apply a unique, outcomes-focused and evidence-based approach to the creation of a masterplan for the development of Nur-Sultan, the capital city of Kazakhstan.
 The design process involved the use of Space Syntax Integrated Urban Models to address a series of key questions:

-The masterplan creates a comprehensive set of proposals for the physical development of the city enabling it to deliver a future vision, shaped by local stakeholders, of becoming a liveable, sustainable and healthy city.
+The masterplan creates a comprehensive set of proposals for the physical development of the city, enabling it to deliver a future vision, shaped by local stakeholders, of becoming a liveable, sustainable and healthy city.
+The proposals cover three scales: city-wide strategies, opportunity area masterplans and local, tactical interventions.

 Advanced analysis was used to identify spatial conditions associated with these outcomes in cities around the world, and then to translate these findings into a set of design principles.
 Digital and parametric design processes were used to translate these principles into spatial propositions which were continually analysed and refined.